berty/berty/go/README.md

   genkey

 FLAGS
-  -logfile stderr                           if specified, will log everything in JSON into a file and nothing on stderr -logfilters info,warn:bty,bty.* error+:*  logged namespaces -logformat color                          if specified, will override default log format
+  -log.file stderr      if specified, will log everything in JSON into a file and nothing on stderr -log.filters info+:*  logged namespaces
+  -log.format color     if specified, will override default log format

 foo@bar:~$ rdvp serve -h
 USAGE